tizron22/muscle-valley-gym/TESTING.md

 3.[Google Lighthouse](https://developers.google.com/web/tools/lighthouse) - Testing

 **Home**

 ![Home Lighthouse Score](./assets/images/home-lighthouse.jpg)

-**Home Page Notes**
+>**Home Page Notes**
-- When testing the performance this does not impact the user experience.
+>- When testing the performance this does not impact the user experience.
-- To help improve performance, compressing the images via tinyjpg was used which improved performance.
+>- To help improve performance, compressing the images via tinyjpg was used which improved performance.
-- After sharing the link to various users for feedback, the performance did not negatively impact the experience.
+>- After sharing the link to various users for feedback, the performance did not negatively impact the experience.

 **About Us**

 ![About Us Lighthouse Score](./assets/images/about-us-lighthouse.jpg)

 **Join Us**

 ![Join Us Lighthouse Score](./assets/images/join-us-lighthouse.jpg)

 ---